What Proof Do You Need to Contest a Will in New York City?

 • Notes and journals kept by the testator.

-• Photographs that establish locations or relationships.
+• Photographs establishing locations or relationships.

 • The drafting attorney's complete file, including notes, drafts, and correspondence.